vipinn123/FindingLanes/writeup_template.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() as follows:
 - Collect all the lines identified by Hough Transform on the region of interest
-- for each line for the Hough Transfrom identify the slope and intercept using the (x1,y1) - (x2,y2) pairs of the line
+- For each line for the Hough Transfrom identify the slope and intercept using the (x1,y1) - (x2,y2) pairs of the line
-- if the slope is less than zero, identify it as a line segment within the left lane.
+- If the slope is less than zero, identify it as a line segment within the left lane.
 Else it is identified as part of the right lane
 - Find the average of slopes & intercepts collected for all the right line segments
 - Start of the lane marker will be at bottom of the image.
 The end of the lane marker will be at 75% of the image height.
 Fixing these will help determine the y coordinates for all our lane marker end points
-- We use the average slope, average intercept and the Y Coordinates, to compute the X-Coordinates of the lane marker end points
+- Use the average slope, average intercept and the Y Coordinates, to compute the X-Coordinates of the lane marker end points
 - Use cv2.line to draw lines using the computed endpoint coordinates.